isomerpages/moe-queenstownpri/_departments/Character & Citizenship Educn/Sexuality Education.md

 |

 <u>Please note:</u><br>
-*For 2023, the Primary 5 lesson "did You Know?" will also be conducted for the Primary 6 cohort.
+*For 2023, the Primary 5 lesson "Did You Know?" will also be conducted for the Primary 6 cohort.

 #### **INFORMATION FOR PARENTS**
 8\.
 Parents may opt their children out of Sexuality Education lessons, and/or Sexuality Education programmes by MOE approved external providers.